rev-net/memo/memo.md

 With today's societal demand for mobility[^1], open source and openly accounted-for fundraises and revenues should outcompete everything by enabling:

-- **Scaled Participation:** Flexible and potentially global community with vested interests.
+- **Scaled Participation:** Flexible and potentially-global community with vested interests.
 - **Full Transparency:** Public code and accounting is more trustworthy and easier to cooperate with.
-- **Cost Efficiency:** Many managerial expenses are not needed when there are no secrets or artificial barriers to progress.
+- **Cost Efficiency:** Many managerial and other expenses are not needed when there are no secrets or artificial barriers to progress.

 They struggle to enforce revenue-generation to pay for innovation, maintenance, and growth due to three core dilemmas: